Kelp-framework/Kelp/README.md

 is that `config` will not yet be initialized.
 All modules are initialized upon the creation of the object instance, e.g. when we call `MyApp->new`;
-- Then, we override Kelp's ["build"](#build) subroutine to create a single route `/read/:id`, which is assigned to the subroutine `read` in the current module.
+- Then, we override Kelp's ["build"](#build) subroutine to create a single route `/read/:id`, which is assigned to the subroutine `read` in the current class.
 - The `read` subroutine, takes `$self` and `$id` (the named placeholder from the path), and uses `$self->dbh` to retrieve data.